explodinglabs/superstack.docs/docs/advanced.md

 - No way to test a new version while another is live (blue/green)
 - No quick rollback once upgraded

-When your app is ready for production, you can enable a **traffic-router** in to eliminate downtime, enable blue/green testing and easy rollbacks.
+When your app is ready for production, you can enable a traffic router to eliminate these issues.

 ## 🧭 How It Works